DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 Now go to the "Box Collider 2D".

 * Click the "Edit Collider" button.
 This is just to see the size of the collider easier.
-* You can drag the green squares that apear in the scene view if you'd like but I will use the "Size" settings to be percise.
+* You can drag the green squares that apear in the scene view if you'd like but you can use the "Size" settings to be percise.
 * On the "Size" Property set the values of "X", and "Y" to "10", and "0.5" respectively.

 <p align="center">